 Sleeping with something between you and the hard ground also has an extra benefit, it will keep you warmer.
 The ground stays cold, so it sucks the warmth right out of you.
 Extra padding means the cold ground doesn't make you cold.

 Don't forget a pillow when camping.

-For ages I made due with some rolled up clothes for a pillow, then I realized that I woke up stiff and with a headache.
+For ages I made due with some rolled up clothes for a pillow, then I realized that I woke up with a stiff neck and a headache each morning.